YugabyteDB-Samples/yugabyte-simple-go-app/README.md

 The application needs to establish a secured connection to your Yugabyte Cloud instance.

-Open the `sample-app.go` file and specify the following configuration parametes:
+Open the `sample-app.go` file and specify the following configuration parameters:
 * `host` - the hostname of your Yugabyte Cloud instance.
 * `port` - the port number that will be used by the JDBC driver (the default is `5433`)
 * `dbUser` - the username for your instance.